arduino/ArduinoCore-samd/README.md

 bootloader normally requires 8 KB FLASH, however, a 4 KB version can be used for the D11 chips.

 Bossac is a command line utility for uploading firmware to SAM-BA bootloaders.
 It runs on Windows.
 Linux, and OS X.
 It is used by Arduino to upload firmware to SAM and SAM M0+ boards.
-The version Bossac described here adds to the Arduino version (https://github.com/shumatech/BOSSA, Arduino branch), which in turn is a fork from the original Bossa (http://www.shumatech.com/web/products/bossa).
+The version described here adds to the Arduino version (https://github.com/shumatech/BOSSA, Arduino branch), which in turn is a fork from the original Bossa (http://www.shumatech.com/web/products/bossa).
 It adds support for more SAM M0+ chips (D21, L21, C21, and D11).